The pub tool has commands for managing packages and for deploying packages and command-line apps.

 - Retrieves the latest version of each package listed

-as dependencies used by the application.
+as dependencies used by the current package.
 If a

 pubspec.lockfile exists, ignores the versions listed in the lock file and fetches the newest versions that honor the constraints in the pubspec.
 Creates or updates the lock file, as needed.